 In 1958, Adoff met Virginia Hamilton, an African-American woman who was in New York City pursuing a writing career.
-They were married in 1960.
+The couple were married in 1960.
 While reflecting on the marriage in a 2018 interview, Adoff stated, “Our marriage was illegal in 28 states.
 In a sense we were pioneers, but we didn’t see it that way.
 We were just living our lives.”
-After the couple had children, a daughter and a son, the couple moved their family to Yellow Springs, Virginia’s home town.
+After the couple had a daughter and son, the family moved to Yellow Springs, Ohio, the hometown of Virginia Hamilton.
 They lived and worked there, sharing their commitment to writing children’s literature.
-Virginia Hamilton died of cancer in 2002.
-In 2010, Adoff edited, with Kacy Cook, Virginia Hamilton: Speeches, Essays and Conversations, a collection of writings by and about Virginia Hamilton that spans 30 years of the acclaimed author’s career.
+Hamilton died of cancer in 2002.
+In 2010, Adoff edited, with Kacy Cook, Virginia Hamilton: Speeches, Essays and Conversations, a collection of writings by and about Virginia Hamilton that spanned 30 years of the acclaimed author’s career.

-Much of Adoff’s own poetry portrays warm, affectionate family life.
+Much of Adoff’s own poetry portrayed warm, affectionate family life.
 Based on his own family, Black is Brown is Tan (1973) was a groundbreaking title of juvenile fiction depicting a loving interracial family.
 A jazz aficionado, Adoff’s love of the music and his “shape speech” writing style often result in verse that is innovative and inventive.
-His other books include: The Cabbages are Chasing the Rabbits (1985), Street Music: City Poems (1995), Slow Dance Heart Break Blues (1995), Touch the Poem (2000), and Roots and Blues: A Celebration (2011).
+His other books included The Cabbages are Chasing the Rabbits (1985), Street Music: City Poems (1995), Slow Dance Heart Break Blues (1995), Touch the Poem (2000), and Roots and Blues: A Celebration (2011).
 Commenting on his poetry on his website, Adoff said, “I will always try to turn sights and sounds into words.
 I will always try to shape words into my singing poems.”

-Arnold Adoff continues to work and live in Yellow Springs.
+Arnold Adoff died on May 7, 2021, in Yellow Springs.

 The Literary and Local Legacy of Virginia Hamilton and Arnold Adoff.
 From Dayton area’s National Public Radio station, WYSO, interviews of Hamilton (recorded in 1981) and Adoff (recorded in 1983 & 2017).